The Foot and Ankle Sports Institute

 Phase 1: The Healing Spark (Weeks 1–3)

-The Goal: Stimulate blood flow and break down scar tissue related to Achilles tendonitis and Achilles rupture.
+The Goal: Stimulate blood flow and break down scar tissue related to Achilles tendonitis

 What to Expect: 1 session per week (usually 3–5 total) for effective Achilles Tendonitis Treatment.
 You may feel a 'dull ache' during treatment, but you can walk out of the clinic immediately after.